-As a way of paying it forward for all the help the Blunt Bean Counter (BBC) gave me for setting up my son’s Disability Tax Credit for School Fees.
-I think the best place to start is a quick How To (or more of a How I, not sure your situation will work exactly like mine) setting up a CRA Child Disability Benefit (Disability Tax Credit ( DTC )) .
+I wrote this as a way of paying it forward for all the help the Blunt Bean Counter (BBC) gave me for setting up my son’s Disability Tax Credit for School Fees.
+The best place to start is a quick How To (or more of a How I, not sure your situation will work exactly like mine) setting up a CRA Child Disability Benefit (Disability Tax Credit ( DTC )).
 This is the first important financial thing you must do if you have a disabled child.
 I will attempt to point to all the relevant parts of the CRA web site.
 You can call the CRA.
 February is a bad time to call, however.
 You can ask for clarification or help on how to do this.

-At the time I was having a very hard time coming to grips with the diagnosis, so giving my brain something tangible to do, helped me, help our son.
+At the time I was having a very hard time coming to grips with the diagnosis.
+Giving my brain something tangible to do, helped me, help our son.
 One day Mrs. C8j may write her perspectives on this.
-For me just having a list of things to do made it easier to cope (in some ways).
+Just having a list of things to do made it easier to cope (in some ways).

 So to sum up, the first thing for this Disability Benefits.
 You must get a diagnosis from an accredited medical professional (for that disability).

 What Does the CRA Say?

 I will quote the CRA website on this just for clarity’s sake the CRA Child Disability benefit states: